esphome/esphome-docs/guides/made_for_esphome.rst

 This ensures that your project is powered by ESPHome and guarantees a minimum level of customizability to users.

-When your project matches all requirements of the Made for ESPHome program, you can apply for permission to carry the logo by emailing esphome@nabucasa.com

 Requirements
 ------------